TjMott/TjMott.Writer/README.md

 * Downgraded Quill editor from 2.0.3 to 2.0.2 due to this bug: https://github.com/slab/quill/issues/4535
 * Added an item to the document editor "Options" menu to replace non-breaking spaces with breaking spaces.
 If you edited documents with version 1.0.0 of this application, and they exhibit some really strange text-wrapping behavior in the editor, use this feature to fix it up.
+* Enabled list formatting in editor.
+However, this does not export to Word correctly, so any exported docs will need some cleanup.

 ###Version 1.0.0